pcroch/find-movie/README.md

           ]
       }

+### B- Cross-origin resource sharing

+(CORS) is already setup and so the api is ready to be used in production.

+### C- Error rendering description:

+Coming soon
 improving the rendering in index, show and create as some variable are no longer used anymore testing to end and model valdiation too

+## III.
+Testing description

+Coming soon

+## IV.
+Waht next?

+### A- To do list:

+      valiadtion of datas for duration and attendees CORS end set up
+      index rendering removing language
+      creating an admin with full right to delete testing destroy and update
+      end descripton of test case

+### B- Know bug + Description:

+      valiadtion of datas for duration and attendees> If blank, the api crash...